The following design and construction projects are currently underway for new or existing Richmond parks and trails:

 The second phase of public engagement, which was focused on receiving feedback on concept plan options, is now closed and Parks staff are currently working on a report to Council towards adoption of the Vision Plan.

 Once approved by Council, the Minoru Park Vision Plan will be posted to this website.

 The City’s Middle Arm waterfront park system continues to evolve with new features being added as time and funding allow.
 The Hollybridge Pier will become a landmark along the Middle Arm, and an integral part of the Parks & Open Space plan associated with the River Green Village development that Council approved in 2013.
 The estimated cost of constructing the Hollybridge Pier is $2,000,000.

 The pier will be constructed utilizing steel piles as the foundation, with a combination steel and timber deck surface.
 The design incorporates a contemporary look that will enhance the waterfront park currently being developed at the site.
-Upon receiving approvals from the Ministry of Forest, Lands, and Natural Resources Operations, Department of Fisheries and Oceans, and the Diking Authority, the construction of the pier is expected to commence sometime in the Fall of 2017.
+Upon receiving approvals from the Ministry of Forest, Lands, and Natural Resources Operations, Department of Fisheries and Oceans, and the Diking Authority, the construction of the pier is expected to commence 2018.

 London / Steveston Neighbourhood School Park

-A two-phase public consultation process took place from February to March 2015.
-Comments received informed the development of a final concept plan which was presented to, and approved by, Council in May 2015.
+A two-phase public consultation process took place and the resulting final concept plan was approved by Council in May 2015.

 Two greenways that connect from No 2 Road to the park were recently completed.
 The next phase of construction will commence in 2018 and features new pathways, trees and land forms.